bramgrooten/sparc/README.md

 # SPARC

-This repository contains our open-source code for the SPARC paper on generalization in RL.
+This repository contains our open-source code for the SPARC paper on generalization in RL:

+**Out-of-Distribution Generalization with a SPARC: Racing 100 Unseen Vehicles with a Single Policy**
+_Bram Grooten, Patrick MacAlpine, Kaushik Subramanian, Peter Stone, Peter R. Wurman_
+Accepted as an **oral** at AAAI 2026.

 SPARC is a **s**ingle-**p**hase **a**daptation method for **r**obust **c**ontrol.
 It works especially well in out-of-distribution (OOD) environments, where the agent adapts to new contextual conditions